PlaidCloud/docs/docs/source/plaidcloud/identity/security.rst

    .. contents::
       :local:

-Security and access management for PlaidCloud is straightforward because all access is granted based on which security groups a member is associated, and the security groups a member belongs to are easily customizable to the access constraints desired.
+Security and access management for PlaidCloud is straightforward because all access is granted based on which security groups a member is associated.
+The security groups a member belongs to are easily customizable to the access constraints desired.

 .. note:: Each workspace is allowed an unlimited number of security groups, but we recommend minimizing this number in order to ease management.